Objet:

 http://xml.apache.org/xalan-j/

-Xalan is an XSLT processor for transforming XML documents into HTML, text, or other
+Xalan is an XSLT processor for transforming XML documents into HTML,

 XML document types.
-It implements the W3C Recommendations for XSL
+It implements the W3C Recommendations for

 Transformations (XSLT) and the XML Path Language (XPath).
-It can be used from the
+It can be

 command line, in an applet or a servlet, or as a module in other program.